Azure/Non-time-Series-Anomaly-Detection/README.md

    o  **Slice anomaly**: Data are divided into different slices (e.g., different regions) first.

-4. Correlation: we assume that under normal conditions the relationship between two slices of different groups is constant.
+4. **Correlation**: we assume that under normal conditions the relationship between two slices of different groups is constant.

    o  **TS**: Temporal correlation is used to measure the relationship between two slices in different groups.
 Anomalies are those few pairs of slices that significantly deviate from the majority.